Factsheet: Emergency Medical Treatment

 The law about when emergency treatment can be provided if neither a person nor their substitute decision-maker can consent is complex, and differs between States and Territories.

-Generally, it is lawful for a health professional or aged care worker to provide emergency treatment if there is an urgent need for treatment e.g. to save a person’s life, prevent serious damage to health, or prevent significant pain and distress.
+Generally, it is lawful for a health professional or aged care worker to provide emergency treatment without consent to a person who does not have capacity if there is an urgent need for treatment e.g. to save a person’s life, prevent serious damage to health, or prevent significant pain and distress.

 The treatment given must be necessary to protect the person’s life or health at that time.